stevebaros/blog/_posts/2018-09-11-save-the-world-from-powerpoint-cloud-solution-architects.md

 And unfortunately, in the past I've noticed more and more often that "Cloud Solution Architecture" stops before the level of implementation details.
 <!--more-->

+**Updated 12 Sep 2018**: Added [And what happens with Powerpoint?](#and-what-happens-with-powerpoint) and [Does a Cloud Solution Architect have to write code in order not to be a “Powerpoint Architect”?](#does-a-cloud-solution-architect-have-to-write-code-in-order-not-to-be-a-powerpoint-architect)

 ## Solution Architecture

 > What does "solution architecture" actually mean?
 For some organisations “solution architect” is simply a synonym for "software architect", whereas others have a specific role that focusses on designing an overall "solution" to a problem, but stopping before the level at which implementation details are discussed.